Tony Juniper: Political activity

 Juniper has worked with all the UK's main political parties, and in January 2009 was selected as the Green Party's parliamentary candidate in the 2010 general election for the Cambridge constituency.
 He came 4th with 7.6% of the vote, more than doubling the Green Party percentage.

 Prior to the 2015 general election, he was one of several public figures who endorsed the parliamentary candidacy of the Green Party's Caroline Lucas.

+Juniper has written three books alongside King Charles III and is an adviser to His Majesty on environmental issues.
+Both men support the controversial badger cull - Juniper, through his role as Chair of Natural England, and the King, who wrote letters to governments on the issue whilst Prince of Wales.

 Natural England

 In March 2019, the Environment Secretary, Michael Gove, appointed Tony Juniper to the position of chairman of Natural England.
 As part of the appointment process, Juniper undertook to relinquish his membership of the Green Party, and to stand down from his executive position as director of advocacy and campaigns at WWF, and as president of the Royal Society for Wildlife Trusts.
+Juniper was reappointed to serve a second term in 2022 and in 2025 began a third term.
+Juniper’s time as Chair has coincided with the government’s controversial badger cull policy, every year resulting in thousands of badgers been killed.

 Honours and awards

 In 2008, Juniper was declared an Honorary Fellow by the Institute of Environmental Sciences and in 2013 an Honorary Fellow of the Society for the Environment.
 In November 2009 Juniper was the first recipient of the Rothschild Medal, created by the Wildlife Trusts in honour of conservation pioneer Charles Rothschild and his daughter Miriam.
 In 2011 he became a Patron of the Institute of Ecology and Environmental Management.
 In 2013, Juniper was awarded Honorary Doctorate of Science Degrees from the universities of Bristol and Plymouth.
-He has received the Chromy Award from the Conscience Institute, Monaco.
+In 2016 Juniper was declared as a Harmony Professor of Practice with the University of Wales Trinity St David.
+In 2022 was awarded a third Honorary Doctorate from the University of the West of England.
+In 2017 he was appointed CBE in the Queen’s Birthday Honours List.
+In 2023 Juniper was awarded the CIEEM medal by the Chartered Institute for Ecology and Environmental Management.
+He has also received the Chromy Award from the Conscience Institute, Monaco.
+In 2024 Juniper was appointed as an Honorary Fellow of the Royal Geographical Society.